Creating a Parser

 Parser Overview

-Figure 41.
+Figure 44.
 Parser Overview

-4. Insert a name for you parser: only alphanumeric characters, underscore and hyphen are allowed, and the name must be unique inside the repository.
+3. In the New parser dialog box, enter a name for you parser: only alphanumeric characters, underscore and hyphen are allowed, and the name must be unique inside the repository.

-5. Select how to create the parser:
+4. Select how to create the parser:

-• Empty Parser – Select Empty Parser and click Create.
+• Empty Parser – Select Empty parser and click Create.

-• From Template – Select From Template, browse for or drag and drop a parser and click Create.
+• From Template – Select From template, browse for or drag and drop a parser and click Create.

-• From Package – Select From Package and click Create.
+• From Package – Select From package and click Create.

 Writing a Parser